Zebyan/SortingVisualizer/README.md

 # SortingVisualizer: https://sorting-visualizer-sigma-sandy.vercel.app/
 - !!!
-The backend server might take a bit longer to start (it's a free hosting plan).
+The backend server might take a bit longer to start (it's a free hosting plan, up to 50s seconds), after it should be working fine.
 - !Please keep in mind that bubble and selection sort are slower algorithms O(n^2), so be carefull when adjusting the delay.

 # Overview